MisaOgura/wiki-react-node-sqlite/README.md

 ## Approach

 ### Features
-With the time given, I have chosen a combination of features from the suggested list to create an MVP.
-Then I followed the Kanban style of agile development using Trello board to keep track of the progress and priority.
+With the time given, I have chosen a combination of features and decided on how the MVP should look like.
+I then followed the Kanban style of agile development with Trello board and user stories to keep track of the progress and priority.

-With MVP1, users can:
+With this MVP, users can:
 - see the list of existing wiki entries for a quick overview
 - create a new wiki with a title and content
 - visit the individual page for each wiki to read the content